 The paleta, an icy Mexican treat perfect for Arizona's warm summer temps, is similar to a popsicle.
 Except better.
-These ice pops are made with fresh fruit and sometimes cream, chocolate, coffee or other flavors.
-At HUB Ice Cream Factory, the Prickly Pear Tamarindo Paleta dipped in tajín and chamoy is a local favorite.
+At HUB Ice Cream, their paletas dipped in tajín or dark chocolate are local favorites.
+These ice pops are made with fresh fruit and sometimes cream, chocolate, coffee or other flavors, some of which are vegan-friendly.

 Retro-hip HUB opened as a response to customer enthusiasm for the house-made desserts at HUB Restaurant.
-Loyalists love pastry chef Dominique Stoller's tempting selections of floats, sundaes and whoopie pies.
-But don't forget about the ice cream—HUB boasts 300 rotating flavors, all inspired by Tucson.
+Loyalists love the tempting selections of ice cream tacos, sundaes, cookies and bubble waffles.
+But their clear claim to fame is the ice cream—HUB boasts 300 rotating flavors, all inspired by Tucson.

 At The Screamery, owners Ken and Linda Sarnoski churn out cool scoops of natural ice cream in flavors like the perennially popular Sweet Cream Honeycomb, which is crafted with local honey and milk from grass-fed cows.
 Elevate your scoop with an order of Ice Cream Nachos.
 The dish puts a sweet spin on the savory snack with waffle-cone chips, hot fudge instead of cheese, and a scoop of ice cream.

 The Sarnoskis also pasteurize their own ice cream, which allows them to infuse their sometimes traditional, sometimes quirky flavors directly into the ice cream base.